-Photos: Seattle Sounders vs Minnesota United in MLS Western Conference championship
+Photos: Seattle Sounders beat Minnesota United 3-2 in MLS Western Conference championship

 - Russell Wilson and the Seahawks offense suffer an identity crisis vs. Giants: 'It was one of those days'

-- Report card: Bob Condotta grades the Seahawks’ Week 13 loss to the New York Giants
+- Four Downs with Bob Condotta and Adam Jude: Answering four questions after Seahawks' stunning loss to the Giants

-- UW suspended basketball player Nahziah Carter after upholding sexual assault allegations
+- Sound the Alarms!
+Sounders FC mounts incredible rally to win Western Conference title 3-2

-- Giant letdown: Seahawks offense sputters in shocking Week 13 home loss to the New York Giants
+- Disastrous execution and decisions on fourth down come back to haunt the Seahawks in their loss to the Giants

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.